 - Town board meeting held, a public hearing conducted, and a decision made.

-Special Use Permit - SUP - Per General Statute 160D-102(30), this is defined as " A permit issued to authorize development or land uses in a particular zoning district upon presentation of competent, material, and substantial evidence establishing compliance with one or more general standards requiring that judgment and discretion be exercised as well as compliance with specific standards.
+2.a. - Special Use Permit - SUP - Per General Statute 160D-102(30), this is defined as " A permit issued to authorize development or land uses in a particular zoning district upon presentation of competent, material, and substantial evidence establishing compliance with one or more general standards requiring that judgment and discretion be exercised as well as compliance with specific standards.
 The term includes permits previously referred to as conditional use permits or special exceptions."

 Land Development Ordinance (LDO) Appendix A/Section 3.2 describes Special Use Permits as the process for a use designated as a 'special use' in a particular zoning district that may be appropriate in that district, but because of its nature, extent, and external effects, requires special consideration by the Town.
 When under review and deliberation, special consideration shall be given to location, design, and methods of operation before it can be deemed appropriate in that District and compatible with its surroundings.
 Special Use Permit requests will often include proposed Conditions of Approval that describe and detail the project/development; exhibits such as project sketches or illustratives can be included; Traffic trip generation or complete Traffic Impact Analysis reports may be provided.